FarronF/limerick-council-meetings/meetings/2018/01/22-Full Meeting of Limerick City and County Council/Minutes Special Meeting - Full Meeting of Limerick City and County Council - 8 January 2018.md

 A PowerPoint presentation was given by Ms. Mary Fitzgerald, Mr. Gearoid Costelloe and Ms.

-Julie Tiernan under the following headings:---
+Julie Tiernan under the following headings:
+---
 **2**

  Importance of the Fitzgerald’s Woodlands House Hotel to the local area.